 I kept searching and found that in Chapter 5 of “The Expert Versus the Object”, published by Oxford University Press in 2004, Michael Findlay mentioned that the quote was John Rewald’s translation of what Max Friedländer had said, but again, no citation was provided.
 I tried to find where John said this but met no success.
 Michael appears to me to be the only person who has noted John as the translator so far.

-I reached out to ask him where he learned this and he got back to me before the end of the night saying that he was fairly certain it was in Rewald’s “introduction to the Cezanne Watercolors catalogue raisonne” and that he could check tomorrow.
+I reached out to Michael to ask him where he learned this and he got back to me before the end of the night saying that he was fairly certain it was in Rewald’s “introduction to the Cezanne Watercolors catalogue raisonne” and that he could check tomorrow.
 Michael was very generous with his help and did end up checking and getting back to me the following day, but he said no citation was found.
-He reviewed this article in the state it was in when I published it on May 18th, 2021 and said that he was fascinated by how deep I had dug into this.
+He ended up reviewing my investigation into this in the state it was in when I published it on May 18th, 2021 and he said that he was fascinated by how deep I had dug into this.

 I think he was referring to Rewald’s “Paul Cézanne : The Watercolors : A Catalogue Raisonné” (1983).
-The Hekman Library at Calvin College near where I live has a copy of it and so I’m going to read the introduction as soon as possible (maybe next week according to the receptionist) to see if there is any useful information about this in there.
 If this is the proper reference, given its date (1983), and without further information, it is possible that John got the quote from Thomas (1968).

 In “Notes on the gold coinage of Aemilian”, published in 2017, Hadrien Rambach, in a footnote about Thomas Hoving’s 1968 quote, expressed his belief that this quote was most likely apocryphal, or, in other words, of doubtful authenticity.
 Hadrien gave a quote in German attributed to Martin Lerner and cited page 101 of Wolfgang Felton’s “Die Sammlerfalle” (2009).
 The quote he gave is: